 Deep crimson in color, with an enticing spicy-fruity nose.
 An eclectic medley of wild bramble fruit aromas jump from the glass with blue, black and red berries, black pepper, sweet spices, vanilla, bittersweet chocolate and layers of smoke.
 On the palate there is a lovely balance of fleshy opulence and a grounded earthy rusticity.
 Supple tannins provide enough structure to frame.
 This is a very flavorful, fruity driven wine with quite a long finish.

-At the table: Or, rather I should say 'by the grill'.
+: Or, rather I should say 'by the grill'.
 This wine begs some char - spare ribs, chicken wings, a simple burger or a nice juicy steak, anything with a tangy chipotle sauce, Merguez or other spicy sausage, even chips and dips - a nice spicy salsa or smoky baba ghanoush - a very versatile summer entertaining wine.

 About Zinfandel, Estancia and the Keyes Canyon Ranches Zinfandel